ffund/tcp-ip-essentials/lab-dynamic-basic/reserve-fabric.md

-## FABRIC-specific instructions: Reserve resources for RIP experiment
+## FABRIC-specific instructions: Reserve resources

 For this experiment, we will use a topology with four routers in a ring, and a host connected to each LAN.